gluobe/meraki-docker-workshop/lab-02/README.md

 Since we've brought it up, this command will modify the user ubuntu and `-a (append)` `-G (groups)` the `docker` group to the ubuntu user.
 If we used `-g` the command

+Before we can use this new group we need to logout and log back in via ssh.

-You have now completed this lab.
+Congratulations, you have now completed this lab.